 Just like the whole town approach to resilience in Blackpool, everybody involved in development will have a role in making the conference a positive, innovative and exciting event to be part of.
 An exciting and informative combination of research, practice-based evidence and lived experience will have the schedule packed with insightful keynotes, co-delivered workshops and activities all linked to resilience approaches.

-Below are biographies of some of our fantastic keynotes, and the discussants who will be responding to the speakers, exploring the ideas presented and asking the All Important Questions.
+Below are biographies of some of our fantastic keynotes, and some participants including discussants who will be responding to the speakers, exploring the ideas presented and asking the All Important Questions.
 If you would like to see what they will be discussing, take a look at the keynote summaries page.
-Our line-up was put together for the postponed 2020 conference and may be subject to change, but we’re hoping that all our fantastic speakers will still be able to join us.

-Dr Ora Prilleltensky is an engaging and interactive speaker.
-Her interests include well-being, change, and disability, leading her to co-write several books: The Laughing Guide to Change, The Laughing Guide to a Better Life, Promoting Well-Being, and Motherhood and Disability: Children and Choices.
+Dr Ora Prilleltensky’s interests include well-being, change, and disability, leading her to co-write several books: The Laughing Guide to Change, The Laughing Guide to a Better Life, Promoting Well-Being, and Motherhood and Disability: Children and Choices.
 She has a doctorate in Counselling Psychology from the University of Toronto, and she is the former Director of Human and Social Development at the University of Miami, teaching various graduate and undergraduate courses.
 She’s also worked in lots of different settings, including a child guidance clinic, a university counselling centre and a rehabilitation hospital.
 She has a disability and uses a motorised wheelchair.
-See Ora’s keynote summary.

 Netsai Gwata is a young Educational Psychologist working and living in South Africa.
 Her ancestral roots are in Zimbabwe.
 Her childhood years in Zimbabwe are part of the reason why she understands resilience – and the importance of social change to child and youth resilience – as well as she does.
 Her extended family is characterised by resilient women (all of whom speak Shona) and this inspired Netsai to start a blog about resilient women and Shona people’s ways of enabling resilience.
 Her blog starts with the words: “The storm has the power to uproot the tree.
 But no matter how strong the storm rages, it will never uproot the grass.
 Though I may be small and look insignificant, I am very strong.
 No matter how hard you trample, fresh again I will rise from the ground with the first rains to fall in the dust.
 For I am a symbol of resilience.
 I am a woman, I am black, I am a black resilient woman.”